-In the standard unit a fixed K-Factor is used to convert the input pulses to engineering units.
+The DPF80 Series has two separate K-Factors that are used to convert the input pulses to engineering units.
 The 5 digit K-Factor dividers, with decimal keyed into any position, allow easy direct entry of any K-Factor from 0.0001 to 99999.
 Separate factors may be entered for the 2 separate input channels.